 It takes a lot of criminal energy to cheat on such occasions.

 So, how do people rationalize cheating?
 Let’s explore.

 In the cheater’s mind, cheating is like an alternate reality where they can still be the winner even when they are a loser.

-In this alternate reality, you are the king of your domain and the way you want to be.
+In this alternate reality, you are the king of your domain and how you want to be.
 You can be like a God where you have absolute power over others.
 The cheater loves the sensation of being able to manipulate and control others without any consequences.

 Cheating can Quickly go From Testing to Habit

-In the beginning, a cheater will only cheat to see how good they can be at the game with some added help.
+In the beginning, cheaters will only cheat to see how good they can be at the game with some added help.
 They want to know if they can get away with it, and once they do and win, they are off to the races.
 Cheating quickly becomes an addiction for them because of how much joy it gives them in winning.
 People start to play more games and win more often because of their illicit aid.
-This reinforces their feeling that cheating is making them better at the game, which is, in turn, making them happier in life as a whole.
+This reinforces their feeling that cheating is making them better at the game, which makes them happier in life as a whole.